robocre8/mobo_bot/MOBO_BOT_BASE_README_PART1.md

 ### Optional (but Recommended) USB RESET SETUP

 > [!NOTE]
-> usb-reset allows you to reset USB via sofware rather than always having to unplug and plug the hardware.
+> usb-reset allows you to reset USB via sofware (more like cleanup USB port incase the nodes do not exit well for the hardwares).

 - install usb-reset package ubuntu:
   ```shell